Sobeston/zig.guide/chapter-1.md

 }
 ```

 The built-in function [`@splat`](https://ziglang.org/documentation/master/#splat) may be used to construct a vector where all of the values are the same.
-Here I am using it to multiply a vector by a scalar.
+Here we use it to multiply a vector by a scalar.

 ```zig
 test "vector * scalar" {